The gravitational stratification of multifluid and multispecies plasma: General scenarios

-We find that the total ion density below the transition region (TR) is around 10 orders of magnitude lower than the total neutral density, which relates to several factors.
-Firstly, the ionization state of hydrogen and helium is computed in SE including collisional ionization balanced by radiative and three body recombinations (for heavier ions dielectronic recombinations would also be included), using rates from the CHIANTI package \citep{DelZanna_2018}, while leaving out photoionizations.
-In addition, as mentioned, SE may underestimate ion fractions due to slow ionzation and recombination rates for some transitions.
-Thus, in the upper chromosphere, NEQ ionization is required, while in the photosphere, solving the Saha equation \citep{D.Sc.1920} including all species is needed, as metals with their low FIP are the main donors of electrons.
-A more realistic calculation of SE ionization was presented by \citet{Gomez2024}, who used the MULTI code \citep{Carlsson_1986} to solve the radiative transfer equation together with the rate equations thus including photoionization correctly.
-However, calculating the ionization fractions is not the goal of this work, and Figure~\ref{fig:SE} shows that, most importantly, over the whole domain, at each height, the ionization fractions are in SE.
-Therefore, the present cHE stratification is very close to both hydrostatic equilibrium and SE.
-In the following, we further show that a cHE stratification can be constructed for more complicated settings.
+We find that the total ion density below the transition region (TR) is around ten orders of magnitude lower than the total neutral density and this is related to several factors.
+Firstly, the ionization state of hydrogen and helium is computed in SE, including collisional ionization balanced by radiative and three-body recombinations (for heavier ions, dielectronic recombinations would also be included), using rates from the CHIANTI package, while leaving out photoionization.
+In addition, as mentioned, SE may underestimate ion fractions due to its ionization and recombination rates for some transitions.
+Thus, in the upper chromosphere, {nonequilibrium effects should be accounted for when describing the ionization and recombination processes}, while in the photosphere, solving the Saha equation \citep{D.Sc.1920,rutten2003} including all species is needed, because metals with their low FIP (first ionization potential) are the main donors of electrons.
+A more realistic calculation of SE ionization was presented by \citet{Gomez2024}, who used the MULTI code \citep{Carlsson_1986} to solve the radiative transfer equation together with the rate equations, thereby including photoionization in an appropriate fashion.
+However, {how the ionization fractions are calculated does not affect the numerical integration}.
+Figure~\ref{fig:SE} shows that over the whole domain, the ionization fractions are in SE.
+Therefore, the present cHE stratification takes place both in hydrostatic equilibrium and SE.

-Moreover, one may observe that within the temperature plateau of the chromosphere, the ionization fractions stay stable, suggesting that, without considering more realistic chromospheric dynamics, SE ionization cannot produce the increasing trend of ionization fractions in the upper chromosphere.
+Moreover, we might also observe that within the temperature plateau of the chromosphere, the ionization fractions stay stable.
+This would indicate that when more realistic chromospheric dynamics are lacking, SE ionization cannot reproduce the increasing trend of ionization fractions in the upper chromosphere.